Raymond McCreesh: Arrest

 On 25 June 1976, McCreesh (aged 19) and three other IRA volunteers attempted to ambush a British Army observation post (OP) in South Armagh.
 It lay opposite the Mountain House Inn, on the Newry–Newtonhamilton Road.
 As the armed, masked and uniformed IRA volunteers approached the OP, they were spotted by British paratroopers on a hillside.
 The paratroopers opened fire on the volunteers, who scattered.
 Two of them, McCreesh and Paddy Quinn, took cover in a nearby farmhouse.
 The paratroopers surrounded the house and fired a number of shots into the building.
 After some time, McCreesh and Quinn surrendered and were taken to Bessbrook British Army base.
 The third volunteer, Danny McGuinness, had taken cover in a disused quarry outhouse but was captured the next day.
 The fourth member of the unit managed to escape despite being shot in the leg, arm and chest.
 Local Catholic priests facilitated their surrender.

 Imprisonment and hunger strike

 On 2 March 1977, McCreesh and Quinn were sentenced to fourteen years in prison for the attempted murder of British soldiers, possession of a rifle and ammunition, and a further five years for IRA membership.
 The rifle that McCreesh had in his possession when captured was one of those used in the Kingsmill massacre on 5 January 1976, when 10 Protestant civilians were shot dead.

 McCreesh was sent to the Maze Prison.
 He joined the blanket protest and took part in the 1981 Irish hunger strike.
 He died on 21 May, after 61 days on hunger strike.

 One of the soldiers who captured McCreesh, Lance Corporal David Jones, was later killed by Francis Hughes, who died during the same hunger strike.
+Another Irish Republican Volunteer Patsy O'Hara died on the same day (21 May 1981) as McCreesh while on hunger strike in Maze Prison (Long Kesh).